How to Prevent the Spread of Diseases From Mice

 What Diseases Do Mice Carry and Spread to Humans?

 Diseases mice carry often have long-term effects on people and may even be fatal.
-Residents should be aware of the bacterial and viral infections linked to rodents, such as:
+Residents should be aware of the bacterial and viral infections linked to mice, such as:

 - Leptospirosis – This illness spreads through food or water tainted with mouse feces.